MuyanXie/Project-Catan/README.md

 First of all, this documnet will domenstrate how the website functions and the main usage of the platform.
 Also, this document describes the REST API implementations within the backend using Java __Spring Boot__ and H2 Database and provide the REST API for frontend development using __React.js__.

+To be noticed, the folder Project-Catan-API-Test-Collection contains the Postman collections file for the

 Interested in joining this project?
 Email me at muyansamxie@gmail.com

 ## How does the Platform Work?